GVR Report cover U.S. Veterinary Services Market Size, Share & Trends Report

 Innovations such as wearable health monitors, in-clinic diagnostic platforms, and cloud-based practice management systems also enable faster, more accurate diagnosis and treatment.
 These technologies increase access to care, decrease wait times, and boost clinic efficiency.
 Better patient outcomes are also fostered by enhanced data analytics, which enables veterinarians to anticipate health hazards and customize therapies.
 Nationwide, increased confidence and dependence on veterinary services are fueled by this technology revolution.

-U.S. Pet Care and Services Expenditure In 2024 (USD Billion)
+U.S. Pet Care and Services Expenditure in 2024 (USD Billion)

 The increasing prevalence of chronic and lifestyle-related diseases in companion animals, including diabetes, obesity, arthritis, and cancer, drives demand for specialized veterinary services.
 U.S. pet owners are increasingly investing in oncology, cardiology, dermatology, and orthopedic services to manage complex conditions.
 With routine immunizations, dental cleanings, parasite control, and wellness screenings becoming commonplace, preventive care is also becoming more and more important.
 Comprehensive preventive packages are being added to the service offerings of hospital networks and veterinary clinics.
 Strong growth in the usage of veterinary services is maintained by the increased focus on preventative and specialist care, which guarantees early identification, efficient treatment, and enhanced animal well-being.